RomThpt/decID/README.md

 # 🚀 DecID

 **DecID** is a decentralized identity verification system leveraging the power of blockchain technology with the **XRPL** (XRP Ledger).
 This project aims to provide a secure, transparent, and efficient way to verify user identities while ensuring privacy and compliance.
+With this project, we won second place at IXH24 - Italian XRPL Hackathon 2024 in Rome!

 ---